 Perhaps one of the most common reasons athletes first seek out a chiropractor is because they’ve had an injury.
 Not only can the pain from sports injuries be excruciating in daily life, but it severely impacts future performances.

-Skillful shoulder manipulation, for example, can greatly improve range of motion after an athlete has suffered a torn rotator cuff.
+Skillful shoulder manipulation, for example, can greatly improve the range of motion after an athlete has suffered a torn rotator cuff.
 Similarly, headaches stemming from neck sprains — including the severe kind that might normally keep a player off the field — can be lessened through chiropractic care, as can work on ankles following sprains.

 Studies also show that athletes who regularly visit a chiropractor have a better chance of preventing injuries.
 This is attributed to the increase in blood circulation, as well as the greater amounts of oxygen into the bloodstream, that various forms of chiropractic treatment encourage.
 Improved circulation reduces the severity of bruising, inflammation, muscle strain and torn tissues.